k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 - Extensible to support new device types with minimal effort if not already supported
 - Works within virtual deployments of Kubernetes that do not have virtualized-iommu support (VFIO No-IOMMU support)

-To deploy workloads with SR-IOV VF or PCI PF, this plugin needs to work together with the following two CNI components:
+To deploy workloads with SR-IOV VF, Auxiliary network devices or PCI PF, this plugin needs to work together with the following two CNI components:

 - Any CNI meta plugin supporting Device Plugin based network provisioning (Multus CNI, or DANM)